-- Main benefits: Improves hair elasticity, strengthens the hair follicle and improves the overall appearance of the hair.
+- Main benefits: Improves hair elasticity, strengthens the hair follicle, and enhances the overall appearance of hair.

-- How often can you use it: Salon treatments can range from about seasonally to annually, depending on hair and scalp condition.
+- How often can you use it: Salon treatments can range from about seasonally to annually.
 At home, use protein treatments weekly or monthly as needed.

-- Works well with: Collagen and blood circulation around the follicle.
+- Works well with: Oils like castor and jojoba

 - Don’t use with: There are no known ingredients that negatively interfere with protein, but salon protein treatments may contain harsh chemicals that can interact with other hair care products.